 Seven Things Kids Can Teach Us About Business.

 Kids have this special kind of innocence that can teach adults a thing or two.
 Especially in business.
 Yes, you read that right.
-We believe that people younger than us can teach us the most about our businesses.
+A lot of lessons taught to young kids would serve us well in businesses today.
+Here are seven things that kids can teach us about business.

 Stay with us.